cyberus-technology/hedron/README.md

 operating-system services in user mode, such as device drivers, protocol stacks, and policies.
-On machines with hardware virtualization features, multiple unmodified guest operating systems can run concurrently on top of the microhypervisor facilitated by a virtual machine monitor running in user space.
+On machines with hardware virtualization features, multiple unmodified guest operating systems can run concurrently on top of the hypervisor facilitated by a virtual machine monitor running in user space.

 Hedron is currently used as the core of the [Secure Virtual